mider111/FolderTree/README.md

 # FolderTree
- This method print out a folder tree of the path passed in.
+ This method prints out a folder tree of the path passed in.

  Format of the folder tree is:
  ```